tiltowait/oregon-by-night/docs/house-rules.md

 - Vampires, their remains after Final Death (if any), vitae (with any of the supernatural qualities listed in the “decay” chain above), etc, et al, all turn to ash upon exposure to even the most tenuous of sunlight.
 - Drugs do not interact with supernatural powers.
 - You may choose to forego a roll and suffer the consequences for its failure.
 Among other things, this is to more easily allow Players to switch from Humanity to a Path, or between Paths of Enlightenment.
 - As written in RAW, normal animals won’t approach Vampires who don’t have Animal Ken or Animalism, thus, animals can detect vampires.
-This sense has a 6 meter range <u>and is easily defeated by any Discipline, Ritual, Merit, etc, et al, that hides vampires or their natures from mortals in any way.</u>
+This sense has a 6 meter range and is easily defeated by any Discipline, Ritual, Merit, etc, et al, that hides vampires or their natures from mortals in any way.
-- <u>In the “Spending Blood Pool” section of the V20 core, on page 269, there is a section that deals with “Blushing” though that word isn’t specifically used.
+- In the “Spending Blood Pool” section of the V20 core, on page 269, there is a section that deals with “Blushing” though that word isn’t specifically used.
 The system is slightly vague, so this clarification shall apply: Each individual trait you wish to replicate for a scene costs the specified amount of blood.
-Eg, If you wanted to be warm, have a heartbeat, and keep food down for a scene, you must pay that cost three times.</u>
+Eg, If you wanted to be warm, have a heartbeat, and keep food down for a scene, you must pay that cost three times.

 ### 17. On the Blood Bond